Can anything follow from a contradiction?

 Using logic or mathematics to prove things does not relate to the real world directly.
 You cannot prove objects exist in the real world by using logic because no matter how cunning you are, it still might be the case that the objects do not exist.

-READ ALSO: How do you start solving a competitive programming problem?
+READ ALSO: How do you use disinterested and uninterested in a sentence?

 Is a contradiction an argument?